hobbes7878/data-driven-journalism/README.md

 If you miss a class, you will get **zero participation points** for that session.

-If you have a medical, family or other emergency that kept you from class, then you can make up _2 points_ if you earn 3 points the next session _and_ can demonstrate you've mastered the material you missed.
+If you have a medical, family or other emergency that kept you from class, then you can make up 1 point if you earn 3 points the next session _and_ can demonstrate you've mastered the material you missed.
+You can do this at most once.

+Because we have so few class sessions, if you plan on missing two or more classes, I would ask you to consider dropping the class.

 Please expect each class to last the duration of the time allotted.